 Two public elevators provide access to the second floor.
-Wheelchair-accessible restrooms are located in the atrium and on the second floor.
+Wheelchair-accessible restrooms are located in the atrium and on the second floor in the multi-stalled restrooms (not family restrooms).
 Wheelchair spaces are provided for all events and programs.

 There are five wheelchairs available free of charge on a first-come, first-served basis from the front desk.
 Motorized wheelchairs are permitted.
 All activities on the Art Venture mezzanine are also offered in the work stations on the ground floor.

-Large-print gallery guides and floor plans are available at the front desk, in the Resource Lounge, and in Art Venture.
+Large-print gallery guides and floor plans are available at the front desk and in Art Venture.
 Touch plate replicas of several pieces of the permanent collection available in Art Venture.
 An art history activity with a multi-sensory guide is available upon request in Art Venture.

-Visual Descriptions — an audio program for blind and partially sighted visitors that provides detailed descriptions of key works from the museum’s exhibitions is available free of charge at the front desk.
-A docent can also provide visual description during tours if requested three weeks prior the visit.
+Visual Descriptions — A docent can provide visual description during tours if requested three weeks prior the visit.
 The Taubman Museum of Art is collaborating with Voices of the Blue Ridge to bring multi-sensory programming to the museum.

 Guide dogs are welcome.